For one Zika patient, lingering symptoms and few answers

-SAN JUAN It began with what felt like a punch in the throat.
+SAN JUAN (Reuters) - It began with what felt like a punch in the throat.

 I assumed it was irritation from the cigar I'd smoked on my deck that afternoon in mid-June.
 But the sensation hung on.
 Within three days, I had a 102-degree Fahrenheit (38.9 degrees Celsius) fever, chills and bed-drenching night sweats.